 "Alright, fine.
 Is there anything else we need to know?"
 Danny asked, doing his best to keep the anger out of his voice.
 In all honesty he wasn't angry at the ghost…he knew it wasn't his fault, he was just very upset with the situation, unfortunately getting upset wouldn't fix it and he knew that.

 "No…I should be heading back to my tower.
-You are free to tell Jazz about our discussion and what you must do, but do not tell anybody else until I tell you to."
-He said strictly, before pressing the button on his staff and blinking out of existence.
+You are free to tell Jazz about our discussion and what you must do, as well as Valerie and your...friends."
+He said strictly, before pressing the largest button on his staff and blinking out of existence.

 Danny turned to his parents who were both looking at him with badly disguised worry, "I'm going to get ready to start packing.
 We can talk later, if you want, but right now I need some time to think, I also want to talk to Jazz…you guys good with a family dinner tonight?"